 Another one I've heard is like, just save on rent.
 Life is super expensive right now.
-Um, and to find a, a roommate, if you move into like a new city and you gotta find a stranger maybe through the church or through some website and it's just a mess to find a roommate, um, that sometimes it can just be easier to live with your boyfriend or your girlfriend, your significant other.
-Um, but I think this is funny.
+And to find a roommate, if you move into like a new city and you gotta find a stranger, maybe through the church or through some website and it's just a mess to find a roommate, that sometimes it can just be easier to live with your boyfriend or your girlfriend, your significant other.
+But I think this is funny.
 It's not just the younger generation that is doing this.
-We see this, um, with people who are getting older, who might, um, maybe their spouse died and they are choosing to live together, rather than not getting married in it in order to draw financial benefits from their previous marriages.
-Like if it's social security.
-So <laugh>, this is true, these are stories we're seeing inside the church.
-And I shouldn't be laughing, but these are grown people and they would rather lower God's standards, sin against a holy God so they can draw a financial benefit, um, from their dead spouse.
-It's um, you can't make this stuff up once again, pastors are having to deal with all kinds of wild scenarios that we couldn't imagine.
+We see this with people who are getting older.
+Maybe their spouse died and they are choosing to live together, rather than get married in order to draw financial benefits from their previous marriages, like if it's social security.
+So [laugh], this is true, these are stories we're seeing inside the church.
+And I shouldn't be laughing, but these are grown people and they would rather lower God's standards, sin against a holy God so they can draw a financial benefit from their dead spouse.
+You can't make this stuff up.
+Once again, pastors are having to deal with all kinds of wild scenarios that we couldn't imagine.
 But sex is so powerful.
-I mean, God created it to be powerful and to be amazing.
-And our enemy knows it.
-Satan knows that, um, he knows that it's this incredible gift God's given us and he easily uses it to leverage us against God.
+I mean, God created it to be powerful and to be amazing, and our enemy knows it.
+Satan knows that.
+He knows that it's this incredible gift God's given us and he easily uses it to leverage us against God.
 I think it's one of his most powerful tools.
-Um, Satan tries to get you to have sex before marriage.
+Satan tries to get you to have sex before marriage.
 And then once you're married, he tries to separate the two.
 It's like you see him in his schemes and his plans.
+But going against God's design for marriage and sex, it's never gonna be a good idea.
+It's this like protective umbrella that God gives us of love and mercy to protect us from the heartache, to protect us from paths that would be so destructive to our lives.
+He gives us reasons for this.
+It's not so we can't have any fun.
+Once again, I say this in almost every episode, it's like me as a parent, I give my rules to my kids cuz I know what will protect them.
+God does this so it won't lead us to down a life of heartache and destruction.
+But, Isaiah 55 says, "His ways are higher than our ways, and His thoughts are higher than our thoughts."
+He knows best.
+He is our Heavenly Father who gives us these things to protect us.